New South Wales Waratahs Women

-The New South Wales Waratahs Women are an Australian rugby union team that represents New South Wales in the Super W competition.
-They are the most successful team so far, having won four titles.
+The New South Wales Waratahs Women are an Australian rugby union team that represents New South Wales in the Super Rugby Women's competition.
+They are the most successful team so far, having won five titles.

 History

 Super W announced

 In 2017, Rugby Australia announced that a national women's rugby competition would commence in March 2018, with the New South Wales Waratahs to have a women's team.
 The announcement was made on the same day that Rugby Australia outlined its intentions to bid for the 2021 Women's Rugby World Cup.

-Inaugural season
+Inaugural season champions

-The Waratahs Women were hosted by the Queensland Reds Women at Suncorp Stadium in Brisbane for the season’s opener.
+The Waratahs Women were hosted by the Queensland Reds Women at Suncorp Stadium in Brisbane for the season's opener.
 It was a double header with the Super Rugby match between the Queensland Reds and the Bulls.

-Inaugural champions

 On 20 April 2018, the women's New South Wales Waratahs made history by winning the first season of women's 15-a-side rugby, with captain Ashleigh Hewson kicking the winning penalty goal in the ninety-second minute.
 New South Wales Waratahs Women's were victorious over the Queensland Reds 16–13 at Stadium Australia.